evelyn-takyi/Microbiome-Workshop/README.md

 - [Download R](https://cran.cnr.berkeley.edu)
 - [Download RStudio](https://www.rstudio.com/products/rstudio/download/)

-B. Read the following paper
+B. Paper to read
 -[Paper to read](https://zarrinparlab.org/wp-content/uploads/2020/03/Allaband-et-al-CGH-microbiome-101.pdf)

 C. Come with a fully charged laptop

-D. - No prior experience with microbiome data or R is required.
+D. No prior experience with microbiome data or R is required.
 Familiarity with R is a plus!.